Alastrantia/ScratchDatabase/README.md

 # ScratchDrive
-trying to use scratch as a database with unlimited server space for any use
+trying to use scratch as a cloud storage with unlimited server space for any use
 ## **IN DEVELOPMENT!**

 idk if this even works, but it would be great if it does!